The Triple Double | The Boneyard

 Contrast Paige’s performance with JuJu Watkins still playing in the 4th qtr of a blowout earlier this season, while putting up 50 pts, only to injure her ankle.
 I suspect that Lindsay Gottlieb learned from her mistake in allowing Watkins to chase an individual stat when the game was out of reach.

 Juju played 36 minutes this week in a game the other starters played 20.
 They are clearly leaving her on the court when other players are coming out.
 Why would they do such a thing?
-If it was me I would also want to play regardless of the score because I loved to play but the coach does need to trump the player and do what is best for the team.
+If it was me I would also want to play regardless of the score because I loved to play but the coach does need to Trump the player and do what is best for the team.

 I disagree…because given the last few years, I would not take the risk of her getting hurt.

 I understand what you are saying but I wouldn't use injury as a reason not to play someone.
 Every minute in every game the chance of injury is there but at some point UConn is going to have to get their players ready for real teams and 40 minute games.
-I do understand not wanting to run up the score against teams and do like that all players are getting some court time.
+I do understand not wanting to run up the score against terrible teams and do like that all players are getting some court time.

 Juju played 36 minutes this week in a game the other starters played 20.
 They are clearly leaving her on the court when other players are coming out.
 Why would they do such a thing?
-If it was me I would also want to play regardless of the score because I loved to play but the coach does need to trump the player and do what is best for the team.
+If it was me I would also want to play regardless of the score because I loved to play but the coach does need to Trump the player and do what is best for the team.

 The “why” is simple.
 USC wants to give Watkins every chance to break Caitlin Clark’s all time scoring record.